swaroop2617/WearOn-Backend/README.md

 node server.js

-The server will run on the specified port in your environment variables.

-Environment Variables
+## Environment Variables

-Create a .env file in the root directory and add the following:
+Create a .env file in the root directory and add the following variables

 MONGO_URI=your_mongodb_connection_string
 PORT=5000

-API Endpoints
+## API Endpoints

-GET /api/products – Get all products
+GET /api/products - Fetch all products
-POST /api/products – Add a new product
+POST /api/products - Add a new product

-Notes
+## Notes

-This is a beginner-friendly backend project created to understand how server-side development works.
-It focuses on building REST APIs and connecting them with a database.
+This is a beginner-level backend project created to understand how backend development works using Node.js and MongoDB.

-Future Improvements
+## Future Improvements

-Add authentication and authorization
+- Add authentication and authorization
-Improve error handling
+- Improve error handling
-Add more API routes
+- Add more API endpoints
-Deploy the backend
+- Deploy the application